• Skip to primary navigation

 Instructions

-• In a bowl, pre-mix sauce ingredients as listed.
+• In a small bowl, combine the sauce ingredients as listed above.
 Set aside.

-• Fry garlic and shallots for 10 seconds or until softened.
-Quickly add peas and carrots and fry for another 10 seconds or until softened.
-Push everything to the side of the wok.
+• Add peas and carrots and stir-fry for another 10 seconds.
+Push to the side of the pan.

-• Remove off heat.
-Serve and enjoy with optional green onions as a garnish.
+• Remove off heat and garnish with green onions.

 Notes